flvSantos15/flvSantos15/README.md

 </h1>

 <!-- Introdução -->
-<h3 align="justify">A Front End Developer 👨‍💻 based in Brazil.</h3>
+<h3 align="justify">A Fullstack Developer 👨‍💻 based in Brazil.</h3>

 <br/>

 <h3>
-	I have more than 2 years of experience, I've worked with ReactJS, TypeScript, React Native, NextJS, Chakra-UI, Styled-Components, TailwindCSS, ReactQuery, Git, E2E Tests with Cypress, Firebase, GraphQL, HygraphCMS, ViteJS, API Consumption , Scrum, NodeJS, ExpressJS, AdonisJS.
+	I have more than 3 years of experience, I've worked with ReactJS, TypeScript, React Native, NextJS, Chakra-UI, Styled-Components, TailwindCSS, ReactQuery, Git, Cypress, Firebase, GraphQL, HygraphCMS, ViteJS, API Consumption, Scrum, NodeJS, NestJS, Zustand, AWS.
 </h3>

 <br/>

 <h3>
 I've been updating myself every day through courses and documentation.
 I completed the specialization course in ReactJS by Rocketseat (Ignite).
+I am currently studying to become a Fullcycle Developer at Fullcycle, and finishing my graduation in ADS.
 I am persistent and disciplined.
 I like to help and to learn.
-I have an intermediate level in English, being able to understand and communicate well.
+I have an intermediate level of English, and I understand and communicate well.
 </h3>

 <!-- <h3 align="justify">